Evidence for the Resurrection of Jesus Christ, and Why Nothing is More Important

 According to scholars, this passage reads like a “credo” statement, and recounts key facts about what followers of the Way were to hold on to (the core belief of their faith).
 This evidence shows that this proclamation was born and being passed on very near to Jesus’ death and resurrection – probably within months. or at most a few years.

 When was 1 Cor written by Paul?
-According to Creation.com, “Many scholars believe that Paul wrote 1 Corinthians around AD 55, or about twenty-two years after the death and Resurrection of Christ.
-However, a wide range of scholars believes the earliest Christian creed was formulated and taught less than five years after the death and Resurrection.” (see Creation.com – Date of the Creed)
+According to Creation.com, “Many scholars believe that Paul wrote 1 Corinthians around AD 55, or about twenty-two years after the death and Resurrection of Jesus Christ.
+However, a wide range of scholars believes the earliest Christian creed was formulated and taught less than five years after the death and Resurrection of Jesus.” (see Creation.com – Date of the Creed)

-The News of the Resurrection was First Proclaimed in Jerusalem – Not in Some Far off Land.
+News of the Resurrection of Jesus was First Proclaimed in Jerusalem – Not in Some Far off Land.

-The resurrection message was first proclaimed in Jerusalem, where the trial and crucifixion took place — not in some far off distant land.
+The resurrection of Jesus Christ was first proclaimed right in Jerusalem, where the trial and crucifixion took place — NOT in some far off distant land.

-The disciples began preaching the message of Christ crucifixion and resurrection in the very place it had happened — not in some distant land.
+The disciples began preaching the message of Christ’s crucifixion and resurrection in the very place it had happened — not in some distant land.
 If Jesus was still in His tomb, they simply could not have done this — no one would have believed them.
 But as Peter began preaching, “over 3,000” souls were saved that day.
 The Bible records Peter’s speech in Acts 2:

 Roman and Jewish Historians Wrote About the Spreading News of the Resurrection of Jesus.